keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 # Announcing the Official Release Candidate for Keptn v2

 The Keptn project is proud to announce a release candidate for what will become Keptn v2.
-This release candidate will provide the project with enough end-user validation and bug-finding so that we can release Keptn v2.
+We are sharing this release candidate so that the community and end users can participate in the testing to ensure that the actual release is as robust as possible.
 We anticipate (as long as no release blockers are identified) that Keptn v2 will be released approximately 1 month after this announcement.